 The plume is not expected to have an impact on the Torch Lake Watershed or contaminate our drinking water wells.
 TCE has a greater affinity for air than water.
 So, TCE in the water quickly evaporates into the air where it is broken down by sunlight.

-Although the Michigan Department of Environmental Quality (MDEQ) reports that TCE is currently seeping into the Cedar River, it does not remain in the water very long.
-The concentration of TCE in groundwater near the Cedar River is 25-50 ppb, which is below the water quality standard of 200 ppb.
+Although the Michigan Department of Environmental Quality, (MDEQ), renamed EGLE, Environment, Great Lakes & Energy, reports that TCE is currently seeping into the Cedar River, it does not remain in the water very long.
+The concentration of TCE in groundwater near the Cedar River is 25-50 ppb, which is below the surface water quality standard of 200 ppb.
 Tests 100 yards downstream from where TCE enters the Cedar River indicate that TCE is not detectable (less than 1 ppb).
 Recent tests of groundwater from wells on the north side of the Cedar River do not contain detectable levels of TCE.

 What is happening?